 The National Eagle Center is one of the state’s top family attractions.
 Located in the Mississippi River town of Wabasha, the center offers educational programs and exhibits to educate the public about bald and golden eagles.
 Both types of eagles use the Upper Mississippi as a flyway and hunting ground, so the center is well located for its research and programs.

-The Bakken Museum, located in a Lake Calhoun mansion, is dedicated to educating about and exploring the practical but fun subjects of electricity and magnetism.
-The museum is named for the founder of Medtronic and features hands-on exhibits that demonstrate the many uses of electromagnetism in the world today.
+The Bakken Museum, located in a Lake Calhoun mansion, is dedicated to educating about innovation in the fields of science, technology, and the humanities.
+The museum is named for the founder of Medtronic and features exhibits that cover the topics of technology, science, plant medicine, and the splendor of innovation.

 The Minnesota History Center in downtown St. Paul is home to a deep collection of artifacts and exhibits that detail the rich history of the North Star State.
 Exhibits and oral histories of the people that have made Minnesota their homes are a great way for kids to learn about the state’s diversity.
 Meanwhile, the museum’s library offers archival documents and primary sources on historic events and well-known Minnesotans like F. Scott Fitzgerald.
 Special exhibits on subjects ranging from World War I and local sports history to Minnesota’s “Greatest Generation” rotate through the Center on a regular basis.

 These two centers in Ely are dedicated to protecting and educating the public about the animals at the top of Minnesota’s natural food chain.
 The Wolf and Bear Centers use outreach and education to spread the word about the signifance of wolves and bears to Minnesota’s ecosystems.
 Kids and their grown-ups will enjoy the interactive exhibits, programs and activities, as well as resident bears and wolves that live in carefully constructed habitats adjacent to the facilities.